 - H: This is a high-performance Intel graphics card included in the chip.

-- K: It has unlocked processor for overclocking.
+- K: It has an unlocked processor for overclocking.
 Desktop

 - HK: High-performance graphics and an unlocked multiplier.